ajefweiss/HelioSat/README.md

     cd HelioSat
     pip install .

-or from PyPi.
+or from PyPi with `pip install HelioSat`.

 Basic Usage
 -----------

-Simply import the module `heliosat` and create a satellite instance:
+Import the `heliosat` module and create a satellite instance:

     import heliosat